canonical/ubuntu-security-documentation/docs/security-features/cryptography/password-hashing.rst

    * - Questing (25.10)
      - yescrypt

-Ubuntu 14.04 LTS through Ubuntu 20.04 LTS uses the ``SHA-512`` hashing algorithm which produces a fixed length 512 bit output.
-It is a commonly used hashing algorithm due to its strength and resistance to cryptographic attacks.
+Ubuntu 14.04 LTS through Ubuntu 20.04 LTS uses the ``SHA-512`` key derivation which produces a fixed length 512 bit output.
+Although it is considered efficient to compute, its usage has declined due to brute-forcing being more feasible when compared to stronger algorithms.

-Ubuntu 22.04 LTS and later use ``yescrypt`` which is based on ``scrypt``, a computationally expensive hashing algorithm.
-This makes it less feasible for adversaries to perform brute-force attacks when attempting to find a hash collision.
+Ubuntu 22.04 LTS and later use ``yescrypt`` which is based on ``scrypt``, a computationally expensive key derivation.
+This makes it less practical for adversaries to perform brute-force attacks when attempting to find a hash collision.

-For more details, see the `crypt <https://man7.org/linux/man-pages/man3/crypt.3.html>`_ manpage.

 Regression tests: `test-glibc-security.py <https://git.launchpad.net/qa-regression-testing/tree/scripts/test-glibc-security.py>`_.